IAM571/Gomoku/help/IntelliJ_Compound.md

 ![Screenshot 09](screenshot_intellij_compound_09.png)

-Click on the green 'Run' icon to run the 'DesktopLauncher' and 'GomokuServer'.
+Click on the green 'Run' icon to run the 'DesktopLauncher' and 'io.swapastack.gomoku.server.GomokuServer'.